EconometricInstitute/feb22012-programming-website/data/week4/5-equals-and-hashcode.md

 <Solution>

-The method that you write should adhere to some rule.
+The method that you write should adhere to some rules.
 It should be reflexive, symmetric, transitive and consistent.
 Also, you must override the `hashCode()` method

 </Solution>